-At Rock Family Dental, we will always strive to provide emergency dentist services during business hours.
-If an accident occurs during a time when you cannot reach our office, visit your local emergency rooom.
+At Rock Family Dental, we will always strive to provide emergency dental services during business hours.
+If an accident occurs after hours, visit your local emergency room.

 - Avoid touching the root of the tooth and rinse it gently with water to remove dirt.

 - Do not scrub the tooth or remove any tissue that may still be attached.

 - If you can, put the clean tooth back into the socket from where it came to keep it moist.
 This helps maintain the vitality of the tooth.

 - If your mouth is injured, bloody, or too painful to put the tooth back in its place, wrap it in clean gauze or cloth that has been soaked with either saliva from your mouth or milk.
 You may also place it in a cup of milk or if milk is not available, place the tooth in a cup of water with a pinch of salt.
 The goal is to prevent the tooth from drying out.